Frequently-asked questions

 can begin?

-want to pause the assignment after the text entry or the calibrations to talk to
+often want to pause the assignment after the text entry or the calibrations to talk to

 the class about the evaluation process.
 This can be built into the timing if you